myo-ojin/context-orchestrator/README.md

 Q. Search feels slow
 A. Set `search.cross_encoder_enabled=false` to disable reranking, or lower `candidate_count` / `vector_candidate_count` in `config.yaml`.

 Q. I want GPU acceleration
 A. Ollama uses GPU when available.
 8GB+ VRAM is recommended; verify with `nvidia-smi`.

+Q. How do I skip or re-run first-run indexing?
+A. To skip: answer 'N' at the prompt or disable via `logging.first_run_index_enabled=false` in config.yaml.
+To re-run: delete `~/.context-orchestrator/first_run_index_done` and restart.
+For non-interactive environments (CI/Docker), set `CO_FIRST_RUN_AUTO=1` to auto-approve.

 ## Troubleshooting
 - Ollama not responding ↁE`ollama serve`